Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES experiment: Discussion

 \section{Discussion}

 The values obtained for $c_\mathrm{Ho}$ are consistent with each other and align with those reported by ECHo \cite{herbst_specific_2021} and for metallic holmium \cite{krusius_calorimetric_1969}.
-Given its reduced sensitivity to $\alpha_I$ and $\beta_I$, we consider the result derived from $\Delta E_0$ to be the most robust.
+The difference between the two estimates may arise from non-linear TES response and systematic shifts due to fixed $\alpha_I$ and $\beta_I$.
+Given its reduced sensitivity to these parameters, we consider the result derived from $\Delta E_0$ to be the most robust.
 Notably, the significance of our findings arises from the distinct physical mechanisms governing signal formation in TES detectors compared to previous studies \cite{herbst_specific_2021}.

 Array 2 has been used for taking high statistics data with the aim of performing an analysis of the \Ho\ decay end point to derive a limit on the neutrino mass \cite{alpert_most_2025}.
 Improving the neutrino mass sensitivity requires measurements of even more decays through a combination of more detectors and higher per pixel \Ho\ activity, without significantly degrading energy resolution.
-Monte Carlo simulations \cite{nucciotti_statistical_2014b} indicate that the impact on neutrino mass sensitivity remains negligible as long as the energy resolution is better than 10\,eV.

-The extrapolation of the fit in Fig.\,\ref{fig:de_vs_a} suggests that the energy resolution will not be significantly affected by the \Ho\ activity, as long as the activity is kept below about 5\,Bq per detector.
-A further increase of the activity requires a reduction of the TES operating temperature.
-Fig.~\ref{fig:trend} illustrates the expected scaling of the intrinsic energy resolution $\Delta E_\mathrm{0}$ on TES operating temperature and implanted $^{163}$Ho activity, based on the assumptions detailed in the caption.
-It is apparent that to operate detectors with about 50\,Bq without performance degradation, the operating temperature must be reduced to about 40\,mK.
+To achieve neutrino mass sensitivities on the order of 1\,eV$/c^2$, Monte Carlo simulations \cite{nucciotti_statistical_2014b} indicate that the impact on sensitivity remains negligible as long as the energy resolution is better than 10\,eV.
+The extrapolation of the fit in Fig.\,\ref{fig:de_vs_a} suggests that the energy resolution remains within this limit as long as the pixel activity is kept below a few decays per second.
+Further increases in activity require a reduction of the TES operating temperature.
+Fig.\,\ref{fig:trend} illustrates the expected scaling of the intrinsic energy resolution $\Delta E_\mathrm{0}$ with TES operating temperature and implanted $^{163}$Ho activity, based on the assumptions detailed in the caption.
+Targeting sub-eV neutrino mass sensitivities will require large arrays with pixel activities of tens or even hundreds of decays per second, while maintaining an energy resolution as close as possible to 1\,eV.
+From Fig.\,\ref{fig:trend}, it is apparent that operating detectors with about 50\,Bq at the required performance level demands reducing the operating temperature below 40\,mK.
+In this context, based on current knowledge, managing activities significantly above 50\,Bq -- as originally proposed in \cite{alpert_holmes_2015b} -- appears challenging.